DeepSpectrum/DeepSpectrum/README.md

 cd deep-spectrum
 pipenv --site-packages install
 ```
-If you already have installed a recent version (> 1.5) of tensorflow on your system, the tool is now installed.
+If you already have installed a recent version (> 1.5) of tensorflow on your system, continue with the [configuration](##configuration).
 Otherwise, install tensorflow (version 1.8.0 is tested):
 ```bash
 pipenv install tensorflow==1.8.0
 ```